 It’s that fun time of the month where my Furniture Fixer Upper friends and I get together to inspire you with our furniture makeovers.
 Yay!
 If you saw my post a week ago, you knew my dad brought me a haul of furniture that included a vintage side table in hot mess state that I redid.
 Now, it’s time for this vintage chest nightstand to shine.

 It’s pretty good feeling when someone brings you a haul of furniture, simply because they believe you can give it new life.
 My dad presents me with projects because he has faith in my abilities – both my parents do.
 In his current line of work, many project pieces cross his path and he texts me with potential.
-I have been turning down items left and right lately, but for some reason, this time I took in a few of them because…well…who could resist?
+Lately, I have turned down items left and right.
+For some reason, this time I took in a few of them because…well…who could resist?
 See that vintage side table among the loot?

 Are you ready for some furniture fun?!
 I am!!
 There’s nothing better than sharing your passion with like-minded folk.
 That’s why Furniture Fixer Uppers Day is one of my favorite times of the month.
 You’ll see my gal friends projects in a bit, but first I want to introduce you to my vintage blanket chest (aka. dog chew toy). giveaway alert!!